PoisotLab/ms_metaweb_transfer/suppmat/01_svd_overfit.md

 ## RDPG recovers withheld interactions

-RDPG is able to correct almost all *added* interactions (here added interactions do not exist in the original European metaweb *i.e.* false positives), which is very strong evidence that the metaweb produced using it are not going to contain too much spurious interactions.
-When *removing* interactions (from a data stand point this could be viewed as interactions *not* observed in the field *i.e.* false negatives), even when half are missing, RDPG was able to accurately reconstruct about 75 to 80% of them.
+RDPG is able to correct almost all *added* interactions (added interactions were *not* originally present in the European metaweb and could be seen as introducing false positives to the data), which is very strong evidence that the metaweb produced using it are not going to contain too much spurious interactions.
+When *removing* interactions (*i.e.* introducing false negatives to the data), even when half are missing, RDPG was able to accurately reconstruct about 75 to 80% of them.
 Predictably, the performance when both adding and removing interactions is in between the two scenarios.

 ![](./figures/supplementary/sensibility_recovery.png)

 The stochasticity in the proportion of recovered interactions is larger when a small number of interactions are withheld, which makes sense as the *number* of